Skip to content

 6. Mulan

 Our childhood wouldn’t have been complete without the legend of the Chinese warrior Hua Mulan by Disney.
-Afraid that her sick father would be taken to serve in the military, Mulan successfully takes his spot and pose as a man.
-The supposedly disgraced family guardian dragon Mushu sets by himself to protect Mulan as she joins the army, passing as a man with the name Fa Ping.
-Mushu does so because he accidentally broke the statue of the guardian dragon whom he was supposed to wake his spirit to act as Mulan’s guardian.
-The film follows Mulan and Mushu’s journey, their encounters with the army and captain Li Shang, and their preparations for the war against the Hun invasion.
+Afraid that her sick father would be taken to serve in the military, Mulan successfully takes his spot and poses as a man.
+The supposedly disgraced family guardian dragon Mushu sets by himself to protect Mulan as she joins the army, passing as a man named Fa Ping.
+Mushu does so because he accidentally breaks the guardian dragon’s statue, which was supposed to wake his spirit to act as Mulan’s guardian.
+The film follows Mulan and Mushu’s journey, their encounters with the army and Captain Li Shang, and their preparations for the war against the Hun invasion.

 7. The Hobbit Trilogy

 The well-known film series based on The Hobbit by J. R. R. Tolkien mainly revolves around the dragon Smaug.
-This mighty dragon invaded the Dwarf Kingdom of Erebor almost 150 years before the events described in the novel took place.
-Reaching the mountain where Smaug lives and where he’d hidden his treasure is considered the story’s main objective.
+This mighty dragon invaded the Dwarf Kingdom of Erebor almost 150 years before the events described in the novel occurred.
+The story’s main objective is to reach the mountain where Smaug lives and where he’d hidden his treasure.

 There are many novels, films, and television series that incorporate dragons.
 Even though they aren’t all based on the Chinese Dragon, they cannot be summed up easily.
 One cannot forget the epic three dragons Drogon, Rhaegal and Viserion from the history-making show Game of Thrones, or the first dragon movie I watched, How To Train Your Dragon.